Barbados attorney general on Trinidadian's detention: No element of criminality - Trinidad and Tobago Newsday

 The following is an edited version of the statement the Attorney General of Barbados Dale Marshall made to its parliament on Tuesday on the detention of Trinidadian arms dealer Brent Thomas by the country's police force on October 5, 2022.

-Ministerial Statement given this 9th day of May, 2022, by The Honourable Dale D Marshall SC, MP, Attorney General and Minister of Legal Affairs on the matter of the involvement of the Barbados Police Service in the apprehension of Mr Brent Louis Thomas, a Trinidad and and Tobago national in Barbados on the 5th October, 2022.
+Ministerial Statement given this 9th day of May 2022, by The Honourable Dale D Marshall SC, MP, Attorney General and Minister of Legal Affairs on the matter of the involvement of the Barbados Police Service in the apprehension of Mr Brent Louis Thomas, a Trinidad and Tobago national in Barbados on the 5th October 2022.

 The Government of TT has appealed the decision of the court, though it has not appealed the part of the judge’s decision which dealt with the circumstances surrounding the return of Mr Thomas to Trinidad.